lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC Sender-Abort MAY be sent.
 SCHC Receiver-Abort MUST NOT be sent.

-The value of N (size of the FCN field) is RECOMMENDED to be 1, but a Profile MAY specify a different value.
+The value of N (size of the FCN field) is RECOMMENDED to be 1.

 Each Profile, for each Rule ID value, MUST define